mgale694/repogen/README.md

 - ✅ Create repository on GitHub via API
 - ✅ Apply your defaults (or CLI overrides)
 - ✅ Set up license and .gitignore
+- ✅ Automatically clone to your machine (if enabled)
-- ✅ Provide clone URLs and next steps
+- ✅ Provide local path and next steps

 Output: